Skip to main content

 Loading media or content only when it is needed, often when it enters the viewport.

-These terms describe major marketing approaches, channel types, and strategic models.
+These terms describe major marketing approaches, media types, campaign models, and demand-generation channels.

 Term